carissaor/My-Music-Repository/README.md

 # myFavMusic
-building a web app that allows user to add their favourite music by following the video: https://www.youtube.com/watch?v=O_XL9oQ1_To
+A web app that allows user to add their favourite music to the app and get music recommendations.